iqbalriiaz/Arduino-Robo-Car/README.md

 # Arduino Robo Car

+## works till android 11/ need some permission update for android 12 and later)

 How cool is that when you can control your arduino based electrical devices in different ways using the <b>"Arduino Robo Car"</b> Application.

 The app allows you to control an Arduino-based car or robot or anything you made that has a Bluetooth module attached in it.